Contact the Permissions Helpdesk

 - Citations should not violate any law, cause offense or tarnish the Mind Tools brand in any way.

 - Mind Tools appears on several servers on the web.
 References to Mind Tools material should quote the URL of the appropriate item hosted on the www.mindtools.com site.
-Mind Tools material is published by Mind Tools Ltd of 3rd Floor, The News Building, London Bridge Street, London SE1 9SG, UK.
+Mind Tools material is published by Mind Tools, a trading name of Emerald Works Limited of Level 1, 50 Frederick Street, Edinburgh, Scotland EH2 1EX.

 - We reserve the right to withdraw permission for the use of Mind Tools material if either this permission or the material is, in our opinion, abused.
 This right will not be unreasonably exercised.